da03/model_criticism/README.md

 export MODEL=EleutherAI/gpt-neo-125M # either gpt-neox-20b or gpt-neo-2.7B would be nice
 export LR=5e-5
 export EPOCHS=30
-export TRAIN_BATCH_SIZE=4 # batch size for training, this mignt need to be set to smaller values if necessary? export ACCUMULATION=2 export EVAL_BATCH_SIZE=8 export SAVE_TOTAL_LIMIT=1 export SAVE_FOLDER=language_model_checkpoints/GPT-Neo/Without_Title
+export TRAIN_BATCH_SIZE=4 # batch size for training, this might need to be set to smaller values if necessary? export ACCUMULATION=2 # accumulation steps.
+The effective batch size should be 8.
+For multi-GPU training maybe this should be set to 1? export EVAL_BATCH_SIZE=8 export SAVE_TOTAL_LIMIT=1 export SAVE_FOLDER=language_model_checkpoints/GPT-Neo/Without_Title